This blog may contain affiliate links. Read our disclosure policy for more info.

 1876 can get a little rowdy late on Fridays and Saturdays, but if you’re looking for a place with a lot of people and energy, it may be the bar for you!

-Related read: Having drinks at 1876 is one of the best cheap things to do in Queenstown – find what the other budget-friendly things you can do in Queenstown are!
+Related Read: Having drinks at 1876 is one of the best cheap things to do in Queenstown – find what the other budget-friendly things you can do in Queenstown are!

 World Bar is one of the classier places to drink and party in Queenstown.
-It’s attached to Yonder, which is a really trendy café in town and shares the same owners.
+It’s attached to Yonder, which is a really trendy café in Queenstown and shares the same owners.
 However, instead of avocado toast and mimosas, World Bar serves high-end cocktails and late-night snacks.

 World Bar is a place to go on the weekends or when they have a DJ.
 This is when you can expect a crowd and a lively atmosphere with dancing (although they occasionally have a cover charge.)
 On other nights, sometimes World Bar can be a bit quiet for my liking.
 With that said, I often stop in for one or two cocktails before heading elsewhere.
 You know, start classy before moving onto one of Queenstown’s underground nightclubs.

 Their cocktails are absolutely delicious.
-You’ll pay for that quality though, at over $15 per drink its certainly not cheap.
+You’ll pay for that quality though, at over $15 per drink it’s certainly not cheap.
 But boy, let me tell you, they are worth it!

 The London is a well-known pizza place in Queenstown.
 If you’ve ever walked along Shotover Street, chances are that you’ve seen them handing out free pizza samples.
 But what most people don’t know is that this underground pizza place not only serves delicious pizza, but it’s also a fun place to party in Queenstown.